8layer8/Mayhem/README.md

 ## Why?

-Because Plex's desktop music player is the best and there's no way to have it in a Tesla besides Bluetooth and running it on your phone.
-Yes it works, it's no fun.
+Because Plexamp is the best and there's no way to have it in a Tesla besides Bluetooth and running it on your phone.
+Yes it works, but it's no fun.
 Note: No, Teslas do not currently have CarPlay or Android Auto.
-This is a project for the Tesla/Plex/Self-Hosters/Plex music fans.
+This is a project for the Tesla/Plex/Self-Hosters/Plex music fans who are all too aware of this.

-It does not have all of the desktop player's features, far from it.
+It does not have all of Plexamp's features, far from it.
 However, it does give you a nice web-based interface for all your Plex based music.
-It can run fullscreen or off to the side, it works while the car is driving, while navigation is active, while backing up, while sitting still, etc. It has a Visualizer spectrum analyzer (you can turn it off).
+It can run fullscreen or the standard 2/3rds while driving.
+It works while the car is driving, while navigation is active, while backing up, while sitting still, etc. It has a Visualizer spectrum analyzer (you can turn it off).
 The UI is nice and snappy and easy to use while driving (please pay attention to the road!) with big buttons and visual feedback.

+It tries to not transcode anything, it plays everything I've thrown at it from 24khz mono Audiobooks to 4mbit FLAC.
+Cell coverage will come into play for the higher bitrate FLACs, that's just the way it is, we're streaming everything here.

 ## Quick start (Docker)

 Clone this repo to your docker server.

 There are example docker-compose.yml files, pick what you need to suit your environment.
 There is a traefik/docker swarm compatible file and a regular docker version that exposes a port.

 There are example .env files, again, pick one that suits your needs.
 (I like the fullscreen version)